 There’s some parenting advice and wisdom that has lived on for centuries.
 Your great-great-great grandparents experienced things raising their children that you will also experience in strikingly similar fashion (surprise, tantrums are not a 21st-century invention).
 Parenting around the internet, however, is not one of those things.

-Although the existence of the internet can make raising children a bit of a challenge, it also means that Baby is going to grow up in a world where information and resources are right at her fingertips.
+Although the existence of the internet can make raising children a bit of a challenge, it also means that Baby is going to grow up in a world where information and resources are right at his fingertips.
 It’s a pretty fair trade-off.
 To start teaching Baby about the internet now, there are a few easy conversations you can have.

 How do you explain the internet to a toddler?